jacderida/mediawiki-deployment/README.md

-# mediawiki-deployment
+# Mediawiki Deployment

-Provides an extremely simple deployment of Mediawiki that's intended to run on a single EC2 instance.
+Provides an extremely simple Mediawiki deployment intended to run on a single EC2 instance.

-The AWS infrastructure is created with Terraform, then Ansible is used for provisioning.
+The AWS infrastructure is created with Terraform and Ansible is used for provisioning.
 The setup uses a few containers which are coordinated using Docker Compose.
-A systemd service easily controls the use of Compse.
-It is not a completely automated setup.
+A Systemd service controls the use of Compose.
+It is not a completely automated setup, but the whole process is documented.

 ## Prerequisites